 - Confident, flexible lifelong learner

 Your business plan has successfully been pitched, what next?
 Students now explore product viability through to launch.
 The actual product launch is not embedded in the module, but you can of course pursue this outside of your studies.

 You receive initial practical training in Website design, Social Media marketing, Finances for Start-ups, Intellectual Property law and engage in independent guided learning as part of a team, collaborating on the design, planning, and viability-testing phases.
 Your progress through this module is supported and guided by the University’s outstanding Careers Network team.

 Throughout your learning journey on these modules, you will benefit from the expertise and guidance of our external partners, which in 2019/2020 included: international technology companies (IBM, Google), local Start-up accelerators (BizzInn), Accountancy firms (Jerroms Accountants & Business Advisors), and Law firms (HGF Intellectual Property Specialists).

 This document was written in advance of the start of the academic year.
-It is intended to provide prospective students with a general picture of the programmes, courses, and modules offered by the School, and describes the modules taking place in 2020-2021.
+It is intended to provide prospective students with a general picture of the programmes, courses, and modules offered by the department, and describes the modules taking place in 2020-2021.
 Please note that not all programmes, courses, or modules are offered every year.
 Our research is constantly exploring new areas and directions of study, therefore some courses or modules may be amended or withdrawn, and new ones offered in their place.